Taarbæk Church: Architecture

-FFurnishings and fittings
+Furnishings and fittings

 The original altarpiece featured a painting by Peter Raadsig depicting the Agony in the Garden.
 It was in 2006 replaced by a modern altarpiece in stainless steel by Kurt Tegtmeier.
 The antependium is also from 2006 and was created by Ville Clemmesen.
 The pulpit was designed by Wessel in connection with his design of the church.
 The baptismal font is from 1939 and its upper part was carved in wood by O. Clemmensen.

 The current organ is a 22-step Th.
 Frobenius & Sønner organ from 1976.
 It replaced a Marcussen & Søn organ from 1929.

 Three new church bells were installed in the tower in October 1971.
 They replaced a church bell donated to the church by Elise Wessel in 1909.
 The largest of the bells is—like its predecessor from 1909—inscrived with a quote from a N.F.S.
-Gundtvig hymn: "»Jeg kalder på gammel og ung, mest dog på sjælen træt og tung, syg for den evige hvile".
+Gundtvig hymn: "Jeg kalder på gammel og ung, mest dog på sjælen træt og tung, syg for den evige hvile".
 The two other bells feature the inscriptions "Kyrie eleison" and "Te Deum laudamus".